web3masons/MetaSwap/README.md

 Cross-chain swaps with metatransactions

+---

+To kick things off, here is a diagram of the most basic possible Metaswap.

 ![metaswap](./basics2.png)

-The is the most basic possible overview of a Metaswap.
-Read on to find out implementation details.
+By now I hope you have questions, and I hope that this repo has answers.

 ## Overview